Free for iOS & Android

 What bird identifier app results still get wrong

-• Low-light bird photos can hide color marks.
-The scanner may confuse similar species when shadows cover the head, wing, or tail.
+• Low-light or shadowed bird photos can hide key color marks, so the scanner may confuse similar species when the head, wing, or tail is obscured.

 • Rare species can be misread as common lookalikes.
 Any unusual record should be checked with a field guide, local expert, or birding community.